Office of Student Life

 • Food

-• Ready to eat lunch and on-the-go snacks (we do not have access to a refrigerator or microwave)
+• Ready-to-eat lunch and on-the-go snacks (we do not have access to a refrigerator or microwave)

-• All food items should be peanut-free.
+• All food items must be peanut-free.

 • Medications and accompanying forms, if not already submitted to the Camp Recky office